cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Once you save again, you'll see Cypress display the failing test in red since `true` does not equal `false`.

+Cypress also displays the stack trace and the code frame where the assertion failed (when available).
+You can click on the blue file link to open the file where the error occurred in your preferred application.
+To read more about the error's display, read about {% url "Debugging Errors" debugging#Errors %}.

 {% imgTag /img/guides/failing-test.png "Failing test" %}

 Cypress provides a nice {% url 'Test Runner' test-runner %} that gives you a visual structure of suites, tests, and assertions.
 Soon you'll also see commands, page events, network requests, and more.